904-530-6010

 0 Comments

-Nassau County is a voluntary member of the National Flood Insurance Program (NFIP) which provides residents with the opportunity to protect themselves against flood loss through purchase of flood insurance at discounted rates.
-As part of the NFIP, the Community Rating System Program recognizes counties that undertake floodplain management activities that exceed the minimum floodplain requirements.
+As a voluntary member of the National Flood Insurance Program, Nassau County residents enjoy a 15% discount on flood insurance premiums for residential properties in the County limits (unincorporated area).
+This is achieved by earning credit points through the NFIP's Community Rating System which recognizes counties that undertake floodplain management activities that exceed the minimum floodplain requirements.

 -Sabrina Robertson